wazuh/wazuh-documentation/source/cloud-service/your-environment/technical-faq.rst

 What happens if indexed data capacity setting is reached?
 ---------------------------------------------------------

 When the selected indexed data capacity is reached, the oldest events will be automatically removed from your index regardless of the index data time.
-This data is available in archived data for you to access.
-See the :ref:`Archived data <cloud_your_environment_accessing_archived_data>` section to learn more about data logging and storage.
+This data is available in archive data for you to access.
+See the :ref:`Archive data <cloud_your_environment_accessing_archive_data>` section to learn more about data logging and storage.

-Can I index the archived data again?
+Can I index the archive data again?
 ------------------------------------

-It's possible to download the data from the archived data and re-index it into your local environments.
+It's possible to download the data from the archive data and re-index it into your local environments.
 However, it isn't possible to re-index it in your cloud environment.

 What if I need to change the size of my tier?
 ---------------------------------------------